SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 ### Data and reports

 The MIT license, the GPL, and the Hippocratic License are intended for use with software.
 When it comes to data and reports, the most widely used family of licenses are those produced by [Creative Commons](https://creativecommons.org/).
 These have been written and checked by lawyers and are well understood by the community.

 The most liberal option is referred to as **CC-0**, where the "0" stands for "zero restrictions."
 This puts work in the public domain, i.e., allows anyone who wants to use it to do so, however they want, with no restrictions.
-CC-0 is usually the best choice for data, since it simplifies aggregate analysis involving datasets from different sources.
+CC-0 is usually the best choice for data since it simplifies aggregate analysis involving datasets from different sources.
 It does not negate the scholarly tradition and requirement of citing sources;
 it just doesn't make it a legal requirement.

 The next step up from CC-0 is the Creative Commons--Attribution license, usually referred to as **CC-BY**.
 This allows people to do whatever they want to with the work as long as they cite the original source.
 This is the best license to use for manuscripts: we want people to share them widely but also want to get credit for our work.

-Other Creative Commons licenses incorporate various restrictions, and are usually referred to using two-letter abbreviations:
+Other Creative Commons licenses incorporate various restrictions and are usually referred to using two-letter abbreviations:

 -   ND (no derivative works) prevents people from creating modified versions of our work.